gioblu/PJON/README.md

 ```

 ## Transmit data
-To let the network work correctly you need to call the `update()` function at least once per loop cycle.
-It's really important to consider that this is not an interrupt driven system, so all the time the Arduino is passing delaying time or executing other tasks is delaying the sending of all the packets are scheduled to be sent:
+Data transmission is handled by a packet manager, the `update()` function has to be called at least once per loop cycle.
+Consider that this is not an interrupt driven system, all the time dedicated to delays or executing other tasks is postponing the sending of all the packets are scheduled to be sent:

 ```cpp
   network.update();